Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets: Introduction: practical motivations and the problem statement

-Equivalently, the \emph{bridge length} is the minimum double radius such that the union of the closed balls of the radius $\frac{1}{2}\beta(S)$ around all points of $S$ is connected.
-The lattice $S=\Z^n$ of all points with integer coordinates has $\be(S)=1$.
-If we add to $\Z^3$ all points whose coordinates are half-integer, the resulting BCC (body-centred cubic) lattice has $\be(S)=\frac{\sqrt{3}}{2}$ (half-diagonal of the unit cube).
-The bridge length $\be$ also makes sense for any finite set $S$, e.g. $S$ coincides with a motif $M$.
-Now we state the main problem.
+Equivalently, the \emph{bridge length} $\be(S)$ is the minimum double radius such that the union of the closed balls of the radius $\frac{1}{2}\beta(S)$ around all points of $S$ is connected.
+The lattice $\La=\Z^3$ of all points with integer coordinates has $\be(\La)=1$.
+If we add to $\Z^3$ all points whose all coordinates are half-integer, the resulting BCC (body-centred cubic) periodic point set has $\be=\frac{\sqrt{3}}{2}$ equal to the half-diagonal of the unit cube in $\R^3$.